 Geography is all around you.
 It is dynamic, exciting, relevant and a useful subject.
-It helps you understand the environment in which you live, it allows you to consider world issues and acquire knowledge about people in different places, and in doing all of this you will develop a range of unique, yet useful skills.
+It helps you understand the environment in which you live, it allows you to consider world issues and acquire knowledge about people in different places.

 Geography gives a balanced viewpoint which is a good preparation for the world of work.
-Employers want people with the following attributes: good communication skills; ability to work in a team; ability to manage themselves; numeracy and literacy; ability to problem solve; computer literacy; spatial awareness; environmental and social awareness.
-Geography provides them all!
+Employers want people with the following attributes: good communication skills; ability to work in a team; ability to manage themselves; numeracy and literacy and the ability to problem solve.